-If you are going to come out a list post concerning about blog writing, you can name it as Top 10 Tips to Write a Good Blog Post for More Page Views.
+If you are going to come out with a list post concerning blog writing, you can name it as Top 10 Tips to Write a Good Blog Post for More Page Views.

 - Firstly, this title points out the main niche – blog.
 This simply leads to the initial urge for your target readers to check the post.

 - Then, it gives the strong words of “more page views”, grabbing the attention of potential readers effectively.

 - Also, it indicates clearly that there are 10 tips for learning, giving people a general impression of what they will get later.

 - Lastly, this title simply gives a silent promise that after reading this list post, you can know how to come out the high-quality blog posts for the improvement of page views.

 Tip No.8 – Try Your Best to Dig Into Depth